Frequently asked questions about the pay subsidy reform

 -

-Depending on the duration of the unemployment preceding the pay subsidy, the pay subsidy would be granted for five or ten months.
+Depending on the duration of the unemployment preceding the pay subsidy, the pay subsidy will be granted for five or ten months.

-- If the person had been unemployed for at least 12 months during the preceding 14 months, pay subsidy could be granted for ten months.
-Currently, the maximum duration of pay subsidy is 12 months.
-The party granting the subsidy would have the discretion to consider its duration.
-On average, the support periods have lasted slightly less than seven months.
+- If the person has been unemployed for at least 12 months during the previous 14 months, pay subsidy can be granted for ten months instead of the previous 12 months.
+On average, the subsidy periods have lasted just under seven months.

-However, pay subsidy is currently granted and will continue to be granted for the duration of the employment relationship at most.
+However, pay subsidy will be granted for the duration of the employment relationship at most.

-If a disability or illness significantly lowers the employee’s productivity permanently or in a permanent manner, after 10 months, the pay subsidy period could be extended by a maximum of 24 months at a time.
+If a disability or illness significantly lowers the employee’s productivity permanently or in a permanent manner, after 10 months the pay subsidy period can be extended by a maximum of 24 months at a time.

-Even in future, a new pay subsidy could be granted for long-term unemployed persons over 60 years for the same employment relationship in periods of up to 24 months.
+Even in the future, a new pay subsidy can be granted for long-term unemployed persons over 60 years for the same employment relationship in periods of up to 24 months.

-Similarly, the subsidy for apprenticeship training could be granted for the entire duration of the training, in the same way as now.
+The subsidy for apprenticeship training can be granted for the entire duration of the training, in the same way as before.

-At present, after the maximum duration of the pay subsidy period, the person must be unemployed for at least 10 months before they can be re-employed with a pay subsidy.
-If the conditions were met, pay subsidy could be granted to another employer immediately after the employee’s previous maximum period of pay subsidy had ended.
+The ‘timeout rule’ is abolished.
+Previously, after the maximum duration of the pay subsidy period, the person had to be unemployed for at least 10 months before they could be re-employed with a pay subsidy.
+In the future, if the conditions for granting pay subsidy are met, for the same person, pay subsidy can be granted to another employer immediately after the previous maximum period of pay subsidy has ended.
+On the other hand, an employer cannot receive pay subsidy for the same person until three years have passed since the end of the previous wage subsidy.

-The Act on Social Enterprises would be repealed and, consequently, also the relevant exceptions related to the amount and duration of a pay subsidy.
+The Act on Social Enterprises will be repealed and, consequently, also the relevant exceptions related to the amount and duration of a pay subsidy.

 -

-The employer could transfer an employee employed with the subsidy to perform work tasks for another employer (user company).
-Instead of the current notification procedure, the employer would have to apply for the transfer at the TE Office or the local government pilot on employment.
-During the transfer, the maximum amount of pay subsidy would be the amount that the user company could be granted if it applied for the subsidy itself.
-However, the amount of subsidy could not exceed the amount granted to the actual employer.
-The amount of pay subsidy would be reduced for the duration of the transfer if the user company were entitled to a lower pay subsidy than the actual employer.
+The employer can transfer an employee employed with the subsidy to perform work tasks for another employer (user company).
+Instead of the previous notification procedure, the employer will have to apply for the transfer at the TE Office or the local government pilot on employment.
+During the transfer, the maximum amount of pay subsidy can be the amount that the user company could be granted if it applied for the pay subsidy itself.
+However, the amount of subsidy cannot exceed the amount granted to the actual employer.
+The amount of pay subsidy is reduced for the duration of the transfer if the user company would be entitled to a lower pay subsidy than the actual employer.

 The objective is to prevent distortions of competition and ensure that the tasks in the user company are appropriate from the perspective of paying the pay subsidy.
-The proposal would also prevent distortion of competition by requiring the user company to pay compensation for the transferred person.
-The compensation paid by the user company could be an amount that equals at least the user company’s cost of labour if it applied for the pay subsidy itself.
+The aim is also prevent distortion of competition by requiring the user company to pay adequate compensation for the transferred person.
+The compensation paid by the user company can be an amount that equals at least the user company’s cost of labour if it applied for the pay subsidy itself.
 It is not possible to set a precise ceiling for the compensation.
+With regard to distortion of competition, it is essential that the compensation paid by the user company for the employee is neither unreasonably high nor low.

 -

-A 100% pay subsidy could be granted to an association, foundation or registered religious
+A 100% pay subsidy can be granted to an association, foundation or registered religious community (hereinafter, organisation), if:

 - the person works no more than 65% of the maximum working time in the sector.

-Currently, almost 20% of all those employed with pay subsidy have been employed with a 100% pay subsidy.
+Currently, nearly 20% of all those employed with pay subsidy are employed with a 100% pay subsidy.

 -